-Grace

 My feelings toward homeschooling are complex.
 I am certainly not against it, and it did save me from the stress of having to switch schools every year or two.
 I am also very fortunate that my mom took academics seriously and worked hard teaching my siblings and me.
 However, I do wish that there was more acknowledgement of homeschooling’s potential shortcomings within the community.

-It concerns me that some homeschoolers I knew did not seem as successful with academics as my family was or did not seem to prepare their teens to even have the option of college.
-It also concerns me when I realize the ideological biases in my family’s trusted curriculums or that my homeschool “friends” may have been more like acquaintances.
-What happens if caring parents sincerely believe things that may not be totally true?
-Can a few activities a week socialize a child?
+It concerns me that some homeschoolers I knew did not seem as academically successful as my family, and that some parents did not seem to be preparing their teens to even have the option of college.
+It also concerns me when I realize the ideological biases in my family’s trusted curriculums, or that my homeschooled “friends” may have been more like acquaintances given how little time I actually had to interact with them.
+What happens if caring parents sincerely believe things that may not be true?
+Can a few activities a week really socialize a child?
 What are the real benefits to, and disadvantages of homeschooling for the student?